eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 For Ubuntu, install the chrony package.
 This will automatically remove systemd-timesyncd.
 Chrony will start automatically.<br />
 `sudo apt update && sudo apt -y install chrony`

-Check that chrony is running: `systemctl status chronyd` and see that it is "active" and "enabled".
-Ctrl-C to exit that.
-To check that chrony is synchronized, run `chronyc tracking`.
+Check that chrony is synchronized: Run `chronyc tracking`.

 > If you wish to stay with systemd-timesyncd instead, check that `NTP service: active` via
 > `timedatectl`, and switch it on with `sudo timedatectl set-ntp yes` if it isn't.
 You can check